 - Run the liquidation

-- Fill out all forms
+- Fill out all required forms

-- Call and arrange meetings
+- Call and arrange any meetings

 - Investigate the conduct of directors before the liquidation happened

-Yes!
-Don't worry, you can be a director of another company.
+After the company liquidates, you, as a director, are able to become a director of another company.
 However, you must be sure to not trade with a name similar to the previously liquidated company, as this breaches s216 Insolvency Act 1986.

-Summary: ACT NOW... while you still can!
+ACT NOW... while you still can!

 If the business is facing financial difficulties, has no future and very little cash, debtors or small asset values, get it into liquidation BEFORE it runs out of cash and assets to pay for the liquidation.
-This is a common mistake made by directors, thinking something will turn up...but NO! they fail to act soon enough and so their business ends up with no assets, facing winding up petitions .This is more risky for the directors than voluntary liquidation.
+This is a common mistake made by directors, thinking something will turn up...but NO!
+They fail to act soon enough and so their business ends up with no assets, facing winding up petitions .This is more risky for the directors than voluntary liquidation.
 See more information on the compulsory liquidation process, of which you want to avoid!!

 If you would like to find out more as well as get answers to legal and insolvency issues, request our FREE 40-page guide for worried directors.